imagej/imagej.github.io/_pages/plugins/morpholibj.md

 The original idea was to define a methodology to describe shapes by using another shape as test probe (Serra, 1982[^1]).
 The most basic morphological filters are the **morphological dilation** and the **morphological erosion**.
 The principle of morphological dilation is to test for each point of the plane, if the structuring element centered on this point **intersects** the structure of interest (see figure below).
 It results in a set larger than the original set.
 The principle of morphological erosion is to test for each point of the plane if the structuring element centred on this point **is contained** within the original set.
 It results in a set smaller than original set.

-{% include thumbnail src='/media/plugins/principle-of-morphological-dilation-and-erosion.png' title='Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.'%}
+{% include img align='center' src='principle-of-morphological-dilation-and-erosion' caption='Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.' %}

 Morphological dilation and erosion change the size and the resulting set.
 It may also change its topology: after a dilation, components may merge and holes be filled.
 After an erosion, components may disappear, or components be separated into several parts.